 If your HeartScreen suggests that you may require additional cardiac investigations or treatment these will be discussed with you and a management plan recommended.

-A detailed report will be compiled for you to keep, summarising your HeartScreen results along with recommendations and advice for the management of current problems and minimizing the risk of future coronary events.
+A detailed report will be compiled for you to keep, summarising your HeartScreen results along with recommendations and advice for the management of current problems and minimising the risk of future coronary events.

 As you will have seen the cardiac screen incorporates a number of investigations which take varying degrees of time to undertake.
 Whilst we will try and reduce the time you spend with us to a minimum in reality you should expect to be with us for approximately 2 hours.